Alisa J. Baker

 The New York Times

-This interactive article presents the compensation and wealth accumulation of CEOs at 100 companies.
+This interactive article presents the compensation and wealth accumulation of CEOs at many large companies.
 The figures, including the value of stock and options awards, are calculated from companies' proxy statements.

 Learn basic ways to calculate whether trading salary for equity makes sense.